clowdr-app/clowdr/README.md

 ## Notes

 - The various `Procfile`s are used by Heroku to determine what services to run.
+- In production deployments, you will want to regularly clear out old Hasura event logs or you will encounter performance issues.
+There is a stored procedure `public.truncate_hasura_logs` to clear out logs older than a week.
+You could, for example, deploy a Cron To Go task in Heroku that calls `psql $DATABASE_URL -c "CALL public.truncate_hasura_logs()"`.

 ## GitHub Actions Configuration (/Secrets)